AdguardTeam/LegalDocs/adguard-mail.com/eula.html.md

 3.2.
 Before using AdGuard Mail, you acknowledge that you have read and understood our Privacy Policy, which explains the types of information we collect and process, and what may happen to that information, including, without limitation, how such information is shared and used.

-By installing and using AdGuard Mail, you agree to the present Terms and the terms and conditions of data processing by AdGuard Software Limited as set out in our Privacy Policy available at the link mentioned above.
+By installing and using AdGuard Mail, you agree to the present Terms and the terms and conditions of data processing by AdGuard Software Limited as set out in our Privacy Policy, which is available at the link above.

 3.3.
 AdGuard Software Limited shall receive and process certain data to fulfill our obligations set forth in these Terms and to provide you with the functionality of AdGuard Mail.
 The data we process depends on the operating system for which the Software is designed.
 Such data may be considered personal data in accordance with the laws of certain territories and countries.
 We take the protection of your personal data seriously and process it in accordance with applicable data protection laws.
 You can read more about our data processing practices in our Privacy Policy.